From games to events, people share videos on Twitch. Two widely used tools to stream on this platform are Twitch Studio and Streamlabs OBS.

 Related: Streamlabs vs. StreamElements

 Some tests are essential to complete this Twitch Studio vs. Streamlabs battle.
 I took three tests to choose the best app for your computer’s performance and power.

-In the performance test, I saw an increase while booting up both, but compared to Twitch Studio, the impact of Streamlabs was less.
-While opening Twitch Studio, the performance increased by 30%, an increase of 10% than Streamlabs.
+In the performance test, I saw an increase while booting up both, but the impact of Streamlabs was less than Twitch Studio.

 Winner: Streamlabs OBS